-1080.1 Stocking Requirements for Substantially Damaged Timberlands1080.1 Stocking Requirements for Substantially Damaged Timberlands
+1080.1 Stocking Requirements for Substantially Damaged Timberlands

-- (a) The stocking standards to be maintained or established where substantial damage has occurred prior to the start of timber operations, or where such damage has occurred following the start of timber operations but before a stocking report has been submitted or approved by the Director, are: - (1) On Sites III and better, the stocking shall consist of at least ten countable trees planted for each live tree harvested during conduct of salvage operations following the substantial damage, but need not exceed an average point count of 300 per acre (741.3 per ha).
-The number of live trees harvested shall be determined by stump count or by an equivalent procedure proposed by the RPF and approved by the Department. - (2) Where only dead, down, or dying trees were salvage logged following the substantial damage, no restocking is required. - (3) No restocking requirements need be met on substantially damaged timberlands on Sites IV and V after timber operations. - (b) If stocking standards were met, but substantial damage occurred before a report of stocking was approved by the Director, a report of stocking may be submitted and approved as specified in 14 CCR 1080.4(a).
+(a) The stocking standards to be maintained or established where substantial damage has occurred prior to the start of timber operations, or where such damage has occurred following the start of timber operations but before a stocking report has been submitted or approved by the Director, are:

+(1) On Sites III and better, the stocking shall consist of at least ten countable trees planted for each live tree harvested during conduct of salvage operations following the substantial damage, but need not exceed an average point count of 300 per acre (741.3 per ha).
+The number of live trees harvested shall be determined by stump count or by an equivalent procedure proposed by the RPF and approved by the Department.

+(2) Where only dead, down, or dying trees were salvage logged following the substantial damage, no restocking is required.

+(3) No restocking requirements need be met on substantially damaged timberlands on Sites IV and V after timber operations.

+(b) If stocking standards were met, but substantial damage occurred before a report of stocking was approved by the Director, a report of stocking may be submitted and approved as specified in 14 CCR 1080.4(a).

-1080.2 Timber Harvesting Plans for Substantially Damaged Timberlands1080.2 Timber Harvesting Plans for Substantially Damaged Timberlands
+1080.2 Timber Harvesting Plans for Substantially Damaged Timberlands